Download FND app Android Aapp IoS App

 Things that indicate you are making progress with these techniques include:

 3. Your warning symptoms are getting longer.
 This is one of the aims of treatment.
-The longer you can tolerate the warning symptoms without the blackout taking over, the close you are to eventually gaining control of them
+The longer you can tolerate the warning symptoms without the blackout taking over, the closer you are to eventually gaining control of them.

-5. You have an attack when you remain conscious throughout.
+5. You remain conscious throughout a seizure.
 This can be frightening for patients who are usually unconscious or amnesic for an attack.
-But if this happens to you it shows that you are starting to get more awareness of the episodes and is a step in the right direction
+But if this happens to you it shows that you are starting to get more awareness of the episodes and is a step in the right direction.

-But I don’t know what sets of my seizures?…
+But I don’t know what sets off my seizures?…

 Patients with dissociative seizures are often really puzzled by the apparently random nature of their attacks.